 Tree (2) next to the barn, photo: Jan 2021

 Tree (2) as seen in the painting by Claire Fauteux, the Gazette, Sat.
 Oct.
 4, 1947

 Mysterious pond or water hole; marked as (3) in the above aerial photo; photo: Jan.
 2021; it is filled with water most of the time but dries out during the summer

 Leslie had a caretaker, David Girard.
 He continued to live for a while at Idlewyld after Leslie's death in February of 1945.
 He did however remove some wood and two engines from the island, and this resulted in a dispute between the Dowkers and the caretaker.
 The island remained uninhabited and the Dowkers sold it in 1949 to new owners who incorporated as "Dowker Park Inc".
 The capital stock of the company was $40000 and that is probably related to the price at which Dowker Island was bought.
 The island was then available for some time as a vacation rental.
 Lucille and Gerard Tardif bought the company "Dowker Park Inc" in 1956.
 After a number of vandalism incidents, the windows were bricked over.
 Idlewyld burned down in 1977.
-An attempt was made to restore it in 1985 but it was damaged again.
-It's still a private island, but you can't build anymore and the beautiful nature around the island as well as the island itself are now enjoyed by many people who go there by boat or walk over the ice during the winter.
+The Tardif family made in 1985 an attempt to restore Idlewyld but another fire ended that project.
+Dowker Island is still a private island, but you can't build anymore and the beautiful nature around the island as well as the island itself are now enjoyed by many people who go there by boat or walk over the ice during the winter.